 Growth and Expansion

 In 1961, an enlarged and remodeled church sanctuary was dedicated.
 During the mid 70's the former Millard Bank, adjacent to the church property, was purchased for office and educational purposes.
 Later, two more pieces of property were acquired.
 The parking lot was purchased by a church member and donated.
 Through a special agreement, St. Paul's purchased the Cottner building which housed the Hearts and Hands Preschool.
-The Cottner Street property was sold in 2014 and Hearts and Hands Preschool is currently closed with a hope to open it again in the near future.
+The Cottner Street property was sold in 2014.

 Planning and construction of a new sanctuary began in 1985-86 which would join the old church building and former bank into one St. Paul’s facility.
 The new structure was dedicated in 1988.
 In 2000, we remodeled the sanctuary, a balcony was added and the altar enlarged.
 In 2007, the razing of the old sanctuary and the construction of the Family Life Center and Education Wing began.
 This facility was dedicated in 2009.

 Today and Tomorrow

 St. Paul’s has become a landmark on busy Millard Avenue and, over the years, our awareness to the public has increased.
 For several years, we have reached out to others around the world, the metro area and the local Millard area through numerous programs.
 Currently, our church facilities are constantly in use through the wide range of ministries offered by St. Paul’s, as well as meeting some of the needs of the community.